 III.
 Online Learning Portal

 If you’re new to the medical device field, per perhaps just wish to obtain a clearer understanding of the FDA’s regulatory requirements, a valuable resource is FDA’s online learning portal called the Center for Devices and Radiological Health (CDHR) Learn.
-Modules are available in the most relevant areas of medical devices in English, with select courses available in Spanish and Chinese.
+Modules are available in the most relevant areas of medical devices in English, with select courses available in Spanish.
 Below is a summary of select new CDRH Learn modules for 2018 to date:

 |General Topic||Course/Module Title||Course Materials|